 For users who do not have an active paid Subscription, the Previous Bundles will be shown with a Subscribe icon, they can still be viewed in the same way as the Current Bundle but the user will be unable to download the Bundle:

 This has the same Hover over information and you can still open the Bundle Information Page by clicking the View button.

 If you are not logged into a GameMaker Account you will also be shown a message on Bundles, prompting you to log into an Account in order to interact with the Asset Bundle.

 How to Download the Asset Bundle's contents

-When an Asset Bundle has been added to your Library, opening the Bundle Information Page will have dropdown boxes for Full Download and Part Download
+When you view an Asset Bundle that you should be able to access (current Bundle if you do not have an active paid Subscription or all Bundles if you do have an active paid Subscription), selecting to View and opening the Bundle Information Page will have dropdown boxes for Full Download and Part Download

 You have 2 options in the Full Download dropdown menu: